Introduction

 Main functions:

-- Client List: All registered instances with status
+- Client List: All registered instances with their status

-- Filter: By TYPO3 version, security status, uptime
+- Filter: By TYPO3 version, security status or uptime

-- Detail View: Complete information on each instance
+- Detail View: Full details for every instance

-Dashboard overview of all TYPO3 instances: The central dashboard shows the status of all monitored sites at a glance.
-It displays: unreachable instances, insecure core versions, outdated cores, insecure extensions, outdated extensions, as well as additional warnings and errors.
-Colour-coded status indicators (green = OK, red = action required) allow for quick prioritisation of maintenance work.
+Dashboard overview of all TYPO3 instances: The central dashboard shows the status of every monitored site at a glance: unreachable instances, insecure core versions, outdated cores, insecure extensions, outdated extensions, and any additional warnings or errors.
+Colour-coded status indicators (green = OK, red = action required) make it easy to prioritise maintenance work.

-Client list with basic information: The overview list displays all registered TYPO3 instances with the most important basic data.
-For each instance, the name, URL, TYPO3 version, PHP version, and current status are shown.
-Filter and sorting functions enable quick navigation, even with many instances.
+Client list with key details: The overview lists every registered TYPO3 instance alongside its most important data: name, URL, TYPO3 version, PHP version and current status.
+Filtering and sorting keep navigation quick, even with a large number of instances.

 Detail View per Client